 Do Oysters have pearls?

 Oysters possess the ability to create pearls.
-When a foreign object enters the Oyster between the mantle and shell, a pearl begins to develop.
+When a foreign object enters them between the mantle and shell, a pearl begins to develop.
 Because of this irritation, the Oyster attempts to defend itself by creating silicate minerals to cover the foreign object.
 A pearl develops from these layers over time.

 Can Oysters produce colored pearls?